-If you are interested in using this book, I did come across one free resource on Teachers Pay Teachers you might try out.
+If you are interested in using these books, I did come across a few free resources on Teachers Pay Teachers you might try out.
 Just click the link below to preview it.
 As you teach students math, try to think of ways to help students use strategies they’ve learned in reading.
 Doing this helps students realize the need for strategies in all areas of learning.
 Interactive Notebooks work beautifully as a tool to practice strategies because our students write to explain their thinking.
 Giving text evidence and making connections to real world experiences are two skills used often in math, and one way to practice this is with column notes or other graphic organizers.

 I think by using picture books in our instruction, we have another tool to use to grab attention, to help us explain and model, and to show our students the importance of reading in all content areas.

 - USING A TREE IS A PLANT AS A MENTOR TEXT FOR COMPREHENSION SKILLS

 - MENTOR TEXTS WITH A COOKING THEME